Why Your Non-Traditional Division Needs to Prioritize Its System

 Evo: How do data visualizations and dashboards help to make it easier/possible for higher education leaders to support their strategic decisions with data?

 RD: Visualizations and dashboards deliver the necessary insight from the vast amount of data collected by higher education institutions.
-The ability to see and understand data and what that data reveals is the value of powerful visualizations.
+The ability to see and understand data and what that data reveals is powerful.
 After all, making sense of what that data tells you based on the questions the institution needs answered is the power of analytics.

 To easily see how the institution is performing against its mission, academic, financial and operational goals and being able to quickly identify where there are gaps and take action is the power of a robust analytics platform.
 Too often, we see the focus only on the data.
 That thinking needs to be changed to looking at the goals and objectives, formulating the questions that inform the progress on those goals and objectives and then bringing a variety of data sets to populate a dashboard to deliver the strong insights necessary to manage the “business” of higher education.